FilippoRomeo/FilippoRomeo/README.md

 - ✨ Open to collaborations in **AI art, creative tech, and human-centred interfaces**
 - 📚 MSc in **Creative Computing** (UAL) · BSc in **Web & Mobile Development** (UWS)

-⚡ Fun fact: I blend **artistic vision** with **production-grade engineering**, from AI-driven poetry models to physical-computing installations.
+⚡ I blend **artistic vision** with **production-grade engineering**, from AI-driven poetry models to physical-computing installations.

 ---